The wine regions of Spain

 However, a new wave of wine making has begun – these ‘modernists’ use new French barrels and mature the wine in them for much shorter periods than traditionally, thus making the wines distinctly more oaky.

+The maps above demonstrate the central place that the grape variety Tempranillo plays in La Rioja.
+Tempranillos accounts for 75% of the La Rioja’s vineyards.
 While Rioja is undoubtedly a red wine region, known especially for the red grape variety Tempranillo, it does produce white wines, especially using Viura (Macabeo) grape.
 It also produces rosés, and has recently introduced sparkling wines to the DOCa, under the name Espumoso de Rioja.

 Some of the notable wineries include Bodegas y Viñedos Artadi, Finca Allende, La Rioja Alta, Viñedos de Páganos, and Viñedos Sierra Cantabria.